oleeskild/obsidian-digital-garden/README.md

 Note that you in no way have to feel any pressure to do this.
 The plugin is completely free, and will remain free in the unforeseeable future.

 [<img style="float:left" src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" width="200">](https://ko-fi.com/oleeskild)

+## Local development

+1. Clone this repository into `.obsidian` of your vault (it is recommended to use a test-vault instead of your own!)
+2. (for best compatability, use node version manager and run `nvm install && nvm use`)
+3. Install dependencies with `npm install`
+4. Run with `npm run dev`
+5. You should now be able to enable the plugin in obsidian

+Note: this repository uses prettier and eslint to enforce code formatting and style.
+It is recommended to install these to your IDE for automatic formatting and error highlighting.